conversejs/converse.js/docs/source/configuration.rst

 There are two ways to add users.

 * The user inputs a valid JID (Jabber ID), and the user is added as a pending contact.
-* The user inputs some text (for example part of a firstname or lastname), an XHR (Ajax Request) will be made to a remote server, and a list of matches are returned.
+* The user inputs some text (for example part of a first name or last name), an XHR (Ajax Request) will be made to a remote server, and a list of matches are returned.
   The user can then choose one of the matches to add as a contact.

 This setting enables the second mechanism, otherwise by default the first will be used.